wchamby/INSC-360/README.md

-# INSC-360
+# INSC_360
-Homework files for INSC 360
+This is where my homework will be posted throughout the Spring 2020 semester for INSC_360.